NormanBitSolace/Live-Cam/README.md

 ### Real World Example

 Displaying models from an async source with a custom `UITableViewCell` subclass.
+This is the code used to implement this project.

 ```swift
 final class TopicChooserViewController: UIViewController {